lumeland/lume.land/plugins/relations.md

 See
 [all available options in Deno Doc](https://doc.deno.land/https/deno.land/x/lume/plugins/relations.ts/~/Options).

-## Description
+## Usage

-This plugin is useful if you have different types of pages that are related.
-For example, let's say there are pages with articles and pages with authors.
-This plugin can relate the articles and authors pages automatically.
-To do that, you need to specify the page types and the foreign key used to make the relation.
+First, you need to specify the page types and their foreign key used to make the relation.
 For example:

 ```js
 import lume from "lume/mod.ts";